adafruit/esp8266-micropython-vagrant/README.md

 This will set up your development environment and will take about 30 minutes to an hour or more depending on the speed of your machine.
-This is due to the process of cloning and compiling two git repositories:
+This is due to the process of cloning and compiling three git repositories:

 *   [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) - This is an SDK to
     compile code for the ESP8266's processor.

+*   [esp-idf](https://github.com/espressif/esp-idf) - The official Espressif IoT
+    development framework.

 *   [micropython](https://github.com/micropython/micropython) - This is the MicroPython
     SDK which allows running embedded Python code on an ESP8266.

-After the virtual machine is brought up and provisioned use the following command to enter an SSH session on it:
+After the virtual machine is brought up and provisioned, use the following command to enter an SSH session on it:

     vagrant ssh